snu-mllab/Neural-Relation-Graph/README.md

 - For detection, you can **reduce memory usage** by half using half-precision with `--dtype float16`, with a marginal performance drop.
 Also, using smaller `--chunk` (e.g., 50) reduces memory usage, while leads to increased computation time.
 - We train MAE-Large for 50 epochs following [official codes](https://github.com/facebookresearch/mae).
 - For ResNet50, we use checkpoint provided by [timm](https://github.com/huggingface/pytorch-image-models).
+- To run experiments with reduced dataset size, set a hop size for sampling by `--hop [int]`.

 ## Label error detection
 ### ImageNet with synthetic label error (8%)